-Our Northern Territory Travel Guide is designed as a starting point for planning your visit to the Australian outback.
-We cover the basics you need to plan a trip to Darwin, Uluru and all the other main towns of this magical part of the world.
+We design our Northern Territory Travel Guide as a starting point for planning your visit to the Australian outback.
+We cover the basics you need to plan a trip to Darwin, Uluru, and all the other major towns of this magical part of the world.

 There are many reasons to visit, among them: